Research and The Family ProclamationQuality research can provide evidence for that which is good

 Why is research included in the annotated Family Proclamation?

 Why has research on marriage and the family been included on this site?
-Because we believe that good scholarship can complement or confirm the clear, repeated, united teachings of the prophets.
-Quality science and research won’t contradict eternal truth and doctrine.
-Because “The Family: A Proclamation to the World” is based on unchangeable eternal truth, the goal of this site is to support (not debate) the proclamation.
+We believe that good scholarship can complement or confirm the clear, repeated, united teachings of the prophets.
+Quality scholarship and research won’t contradict eternal truth and doctrine.
+Because “The Family: A Proclamation to the World” is based on unchangeable, incontrovertible eternal truths, the goal of this site is to support (not debate) the proclamation.

-In an address delivered at a Brigham Young University symposium titled “Some Thoughts on the Gospel and the Behavioral Sciences” Elder Neal A. Maxwell explained:
+In an address delivered at a Brigham Young University symposium titled “Some Thoughts on the Gospel and the Behavioral Sciences” Elder Neal A. Maxwell taught:

 More work can be done in converging scholarship and scriptural truths … and much more bridge-building can be done than has been done—without compromising the concepts contained in the revelations of God. … God has sent consistent and repetitive messages concerning human behavior through Jesus Christ, and through prophets, emphasizing again and again certain key principles.
 The very repetitiveness of those messages lets us know much about man’s nature, especially in view of God’s perfect love for us and his perfect knowledge about us. …